mgifford/drupal-security/src/server.rst

 `SELinux`_ and `AppArmour`_, for high security environments.
 With Ubuntu, use AppArmour as it comes installed by default.
-While AppArmour is often considered inferior and less flexible than SELinux, there is no need to uninstall it.AppArmour may impact other security tools and should not be used in conjunction with SELinux.
+While AppArmour is often considered inferior and less flexible than SELinux, there is no need to uninstall it.
+AppArmour may impact other security tools and should not be used in conjunction with SELinux.

 With other distributions it is recommended to use SELinux (examples for